Last Updated on: 19th June 2023, 06:42 pm

 How Much Should You Budget for Thailand?

 I think you can split it into three categories.

-Budget travelers can get by on $50 USD per day plus airfare.
+Budget travelers can get by on USD 50 per day plus airfare.
 This would mean staying in a hostel dorm, doing mostly free activities, and eating a mix of street food and groceries which you prepare at your hostel.
-One of the biggest costs that will blog a hole in your budget is transportation, so stick to buses or keep movement between cities to a minimum.
+One of the biggest costs that will blow a hole in your budget is transportation, so stick to buses or keep movement between cities to a minimum.

 2. Choose Your Travel Dates